arlac77/uti/README.md

 ```

 ## initialize(options)
-returns a promise that fullfilles to the api providing object
+Returns a promise that is fullfilled if the initialization is done.
-if options.definitionFileName is given then additional UTIs will be loaded from the given file name
+If options.definitionFileName is given then additional UTIs will be loaded from the given file name

 ## conformsTo(a,b)
-returns true if UTI a conforms to UTI b
+Returns true if UTI a conforms to UTI b

 ## getUTIsForFileName(aFileName)

-returns array of UTIs matching a file name (based on its extension)
+Returns array of UTIs matching a file name (based on its extension)

+## loadDefinitionsFromFile(aDefinitionFileName)
+Loads additional UTIs form the given file name and returns promise

+## getUTI(name)
+Returns the UTI for the given name.
+Returns undefined if no such UTI is known.

 # json structure
 ```json